STARRY-S/esp32-pwm-controller/README.md

 ----

-Currently the WIFI and PWM GPIO is hard-coded in [main.c](/src/main.c#L18).
-Editable configuration web UI interface will be added later.
+Currently, the WIFI and PWM GPIO are hard-coded in [main.c](/src/main.c#L18).
+The editable configuration web UI interface is currently working in progress and will be coming soon.

 ### LICENSE